 Today, I’m going to be walking you through the creation of this spooky Dracula composite.
-We’re going to be starting with our stock, and for this tutorial, we are going to be using a ton of it!
+We’re going to be starting with our stock, and for this tutorial, we will be using a ton of it!
 In my full video tutorial, available through my premium membership, I’ll walk you through where I get all my stock and the pros and cons of each site.

 Using curves layers, I’m going to brush in some catchlights and contrast onto our subject.
 We’re going to grab a curves layer with some red, brushing it onto our eyes to give him a pair of red eyes.
-We’re going to add in some detail with a darker curves layer, finishing it off with a grouping with our other eyes layers.
+Next, we will add in some detail with a darker curves layer, finishing it off with a grouping with our other eyes layers.

-We’re going to apply the Gaussian blur to give him smoother look.
-Moving onto his hair, we’re going to use solid fill colors to recolor his normally blonde head!
+We’re going to apply the Gaussian blur to give him a smoother look.
+Then, moving on to his hair, we’re going to use solid fill colors to recolor his usually blonde head!
 Then with the liquify tool, we’re going to make him a slight widow’s peak.